soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 > If you see a message saying ```Provisioning Failed```, ```Device Disconnected``` or ```You need to reset the device``` , please check if there is a device connected to your phone’s hotspot.
 If yes, then the provisioning is completed successfully.
 >
 > When an auto-update is being downloaded to the Motus mini, ***Motus Secure Provisioning*** App prompts a failure message even though the provisioning is successfully done.
-You would know if the connection is completed successfully by checking the green part on your iPhone as the image below.
+You would know if the connection is completed successfully by checking the top left part on your iPhone's screen as the image below.
 The green light on your time display indicates that the Motus mini is connected to your iPhone's hotspot.
 >
 >![ios_connection](/img/green_connection.png)